miyeung/whyem-etl/README.md

 whyem-etl is the pet project I use as a sandbox for experimentation and learning.
 Therefore should not be used in production.
-It consists in a Python webserver that provides APIs to get various information from a dataset containing job applications information.
+It consists in a Python web application that provides APIs to get various information from a dataset containing job applications information.

 The current APIs allows to: